 Routine grain analysis is now recommended in AHDB’s Nutrient Management Guide (RB209), the go-to guide for growers.

-The importance of grain nutrient benchmarking
+The importance of benchmarking

 As more farms become involved in grain nutrient benchmarking, understanding of crop nutrient levels and yields will improve for all farms.

 Our end-of-season overview of entrants' nutrition data from 2020 showed major differences between farms.
 Data from 2021 will check these conclusions and show how attention to nutrition should generally be best focussed in future farm by farm.

 Once you have entered, you can add your farm, field and crop details through the YEN Nutrition Portal, which then helps you manage your entries, share your results (anonymously) and benchmark your fields.
 The process will be to ...